sorsater/tddd60/README.md

-# tddd60
+# TDDD60

-summary written in latex
+Summary written in latex

-to get more used to latex
+To get more used to working in latex